hiowenluke/booms/README.md

 ## Server Environment

-Booms uses [Redis](https://github.com/luin/ioredis) to store remote server data.
+Booms uses [Redis](https://redis.io) to store the remote services definition data.
 If you haven't installed it, please perform the following steps to install it in docker.

 1\.
 [Install Docker](https://docs.docker.com/v17.09/engine/installation/#supported-platforms) (Docker CE recommended)